 Will you accept my credits from a college or university in another country?

-If these credits have been accepted already by a U.S. school (typically undergraduate) and appear on your official transcript, we will accept them.
+If these credits have been accepted already by a U.S. school (typically undergraduate school issuing you the Bachelor's degree) and appear on your official transcript, we will accept them.
 If you have not presented them yet for consideration, we will need to see a course-by-course evaluation from the World Education Service, www.wes.org.

 I have taken a number of advanced science courses.
 Can I expect some of my CDM basic science classes to be waived?